-- 74. The 2020 proposed budget for Major Programme III (Registry) amounted to €76,145.5 thousand, representing a decrease of €505.7 thousand (or -0.7 per cent) against the 2019 approved budget of €76,651.2 thousand. - 75.
-The Committee welcomed the approach taken by Registry with regard to its 2020 proposed budget, resulting in a negative growth request achieved by offsetting increases through the reallocation of resources identified as savings and efficiencies, as well as non-recurrent costs and cost reductions. - 76.
-As for financial performance, the forecast expenditure for 2019 for the Registry was estimated at €76,571.9 thousand, which represents 99.9 per cent of the approved 2019 budget.
-The Committee noted that when comparing this with the 2020 proposed budget, resource would decrease by €426.4 thousand (or 0.56 per cent). - 77.
-Against this background, the Committee considered each proposal for all staff positions on their own merit, taking into account the workload and the assumptions of the 2020 proposed budget.
+74. The 2020 proposed budget for Major Programme III (Registry) and its addendum amounted to $\notin$ 76,376.2 thousand, representing a decrease of $\notin$ 275 thousand (or -0.4 per cent) against the 2019 approved budget of $\notin$ 76,651.2 thousand.

+75. The Committee welcomed the approach taken by Registry with regard to its 2020 proposed budget and its addendum, (see paragraphs 272-276 in this report) resulting in a negative growth request achieved by offsetting increases through the reallocation of resources identified as savings and efficiencies, as well as non-recurrent costs and cost reductions.

+76. As for financial performance, the forecast expenditure for 2019 for the Registry was estimated at $\notin$ 76,571.9 thousand, which represents 99.9 per cent of the approved 2019 budget.
+The Committee noted that when comparing this with the 2020 proposed budget, resource would decrease by $\notin$ 426.4 thousand (or - 0.56 per cent).

+77. Against this background, the Committee considered each proposal for all staff positions on their own merit, taking into account the workload and the assumptions of the 2020 proposed budget.